What Does It Mean When A Cat Head Bumps You?

 Cats are curious and cautious around new people, and they will often head bump as a way of checking you out when they meet you for the first time.
 When you meet a cat for the first time you should always let them come to you and move slowly.
 If a cat does head bump you, show them some affection in return to start forming a bond and building trust.

-What If My Cat Doesn’t Head Bump Me?
+What if My Cat Doesn’t Head Bump Me?

 Every cat is unique, and they all have different preferences for communication and affection.
 So if your cat doesn’t head bump you it’s not because they don’t love or accept you.
 Head bumping can often be a behavior associated with hierarchy in feline social groups, so often only the most confident cats will show this behavior.
 If your cat doesn’t head bump they might not be very confident.